ahuigo/ahuigo.github.io/post/go/go-var.md

     var f float64
     var b bool

-## Short variable declarations
+## Short variable declarations :=
-Inside a function, the `:=` short assignment statement can be used in place of `a var declaration with implicit type`.
+the `:=` short assignment statement can be used in place of `a var declaration with implicit type`.
->Outside a function, every statement begins with a keyword (var, func, and so on) and so the `:= construct` is not available.

-	package main

-	import "fmt"

-	func main() {
     var i, j int = 1, 2
+    # 类型推导
+    var i1, j1 = 1, 2
     k := 3
     c, python, java := true, false, "no!"

-		fmt.Println(i, j, k, c, python, java)
-	}

 ## pointer